 New York passed a law to collect the home addresses of incarcerated people, and to require the state and county governments to draw legislature districts on the basis of Census Bureau data corrected to count incarcerated people at their home addresses.
 The bill to end prison-based gerrymandering was attached as part XX of the revenue budget (A9710D/S6610C) and had a technical amendment, A11597/S8415.
 The Bill and the amendment passed the Assembly on July 1, and the Senate on August 3, and signed into law by the Governor on August 12, 2010.

 See the statements upon passage from the Prison Policy Initiative and Demos, New York's Coalition to End Prison-Based Gerrymandering, NYCLU and Common Cause NY, and the NAACP LDF and Brennan Center for Justice.

-It’s impossible to include everyone who is working toward fair districting in New York, but if you are looking to get involved, these are some of the people and organizations you might want to contact:
+It’s impossible to include everyone who contributed to abolishing prison gerrymandering in New York, but if you are looking to get involved, these are some of the people and organizations you might want to contact:

 In new Census, home is where the vote should be Times Herald-Record, Editorial, February 19, 2010 (Orange County, NY):

 "... a politician should be embarrassed to claim that people held in prisons should count as constituents."

 Legislation would stop 'prison-based gerrymandering', Syracuse Post-Standard Editorial, February 24, 2010 (Cayuga County):

 "We think the proposal deserves quick passage as the state prepares to redraw all the Senate and Assembly districts in 2012."